 If you are scared to return to your country please call our office to schedule an appointment with one of our attorneys.
-The Joseph Law Firm has experience in all areas related to asylum, including withholding of removal, relief under the Convention Against Torture, affirmative, and defensive cases.
+The Joseph & Hall P.C. has experience in all areas related to asylum, including withholding of removal, relief under the Convention Against Torture, affirmative, and defensive cases.

 How did we do?